mahesh989/Data-Cleaning-and-Visualization/README.md

 - get sorted and printed unique values of the 'working_sector' column
 - searched for similar-looking words
 -  extract names that contain 'similar word', regardless of the case'
-- '''define a function to create the 'sector' column'
+- Define a function to create the 'sector' column'
 -  remove any special characters
 7. Adding annual salary and compensation as annual income making their data types the same.
 8. Changing the currency column to uppercase with a respective abbreviation.
 Null values here were dealt with (first by coding and then manually) from the other_currency column and their respective working_country column.